coppertop-bones/bones-kernel/PLANNING.md

 SEQUENCE
+get tm working again but with family membership rather than exclusive types alloc, dup, drop, Python proxy to object (creating adds a pin, dropping removes a pin) structs so can have an update - PyOM_setfield(object, field, value) , PyOM_getfield(object, field)

 types - unions, structs, tuples etc - then coppertop can have c types untracked memory - requires block allocator, large object allocator fitswithin